aws/karpenter-provider-aws/designs/carbon-aware.md

 1. 👍 Change is constrained to the pricing domain, so most of Karpenter's logic remains unaffected.
 1. 👍👍 A simulated carbon tax could be appealing for *Beta* or *General Availability*[^3] as it combines the real price with the carbon price.
 1. 👎 Adds complexity to the *price* concept.
 Price is not *just* price, but rather becomes an optimization function.
-1. 👎 Depending on implementation, the `karpenter_cloudprovider_instance_type_price_estimate` metric *may* represent more than just price when Carbon Aware is enabled.
+1. 👎 Depending on implementation, the `karpenter_cloudprovider_instance_type_price_estimate` metric *may* represent more than just price when Carbon Efficient is enabled.

 ### Option 4: Enable custom instance price overrides
 Enable administrators to configure custom instance price overrides, e.g. in a ConfigMap.
 A configuration using emission factors (varying with region and instance type) masked as prices can be pre-generated.
-Administrators then copy-paste a Carbon Aware `priceOverride` into their environment.
+Administrators then copy-paste a Carbon Efficient `priceOverride` into their environment.

 ```yaml
 priceOverrides: